 All new administrative policy proposals or amendments to existing policies must comply with the rules stipulated in the college’s Administrative Policy and Procedural Manual.
 Specific instructions are outlined below.

-- Submit the policy cover sheet and final draft form of the policy to the appropriate dean or vice president (as applicable) who will determine whether adequate review has been completed, if the proposal is in the proper format, and indicate his/her approval.
+- Submit the Policy Transmittal Sheet and final draft of the policy to the appropriate dean or vice president (as applicable) who will determine whether adequate review has been completed, if the proposal is in the proper format, and indicate his/her approval.

 - Once approval has been received, the appropriate vice president will forward the policy to Management Services.
 Management Services will make the determination of whether the policy is a major revision or minor revision.
 If the policy change is minor, Management Services will update the Campus Handbook.